Job arrays

 Slurm Array Environment Variables

-This contains the index of the job in the array and is different in every Job of the array.
+, which holds the index of the current job in the array.

 SLURM_ARRAY_TASK_COUNT

-- Total number of tasks in a job array
+: Total number of tasks in a array.SLURM_ARRAY_TASK_MAX

 Example job array